Skip to main content

 Nuggets of Sholay: Seven - Loha Lohe Ko Katata Hai

-In case, you've not been following, I've been writing about nuggets hidden in the movie Sholay, that are being presented a bit hatke (differently).
-And in this episode, I'm choosing a proverb that always has me puzzled.
+In case you’ve not been following, I’ve been writing about nuggets hidden in the movie Sholay, that are being presented a bit hatke (differently).
+And in this episode, I’m choosing a proverb that always has me puzzled.

 Muhavra: Loha Lohe Ko Katata Hai (लोहा लोहे को काटता है)

-Loha lohe ko katata hai
+Loha lohe ko katata hai — Thakur’s legendary line

-But the question still remains, why only iron or diamond have these properties?
-Does this have a chemistry answer, physics answer or a philosophy answer?
-Readers please educate me.
+But the question still remains — why only iron or diamond have these properties?
+Why can’t gold cut gold, silver cut silver, or paper cut paper?
+Does this have a chemistry answer, a physics answer, or perhaps a philosophy answer?

 That was the nugget.
 Samjhe ke nahin?
 Agar achha laga to comment kijiye.
 Agar achha nahin laga to lament kijiye.